-I mean look I did look into everyone’s annual reports and make sure that they’re legit, and in the case of the refugees I ended up donating to my second choice since the first was going through some issues, but I basically made up the categories out of whole cloth since I didn’t have a super rigorous idea of what I wanted to do.
+I mean look I did look into everyone’s annual reports and make sure that they’re legit, and in the case of the refugees I ended up donating to my second choice since the first was literally in the middle of a money laundering scandal, but I basically made up the categories out of whole cloth since I didn’t have a super rigorous idea of what I wanted to do.

 I also didn’t donate to what I think is equivocally the best and also most neglected charity in the region, because I thought it would be awkward since I work there (I work there because I researched nonprofits in the region to apply to jobs at and this seemed like very obviously the best one), which is honestly a pretty terrible reason.
-Especially since it’s actually very easy to donate anonymously, which was something I realized after we did all our donations.
+Especially since it’s actually very easy to donate anonymously, but to be fair I only realized this after we did all our donations.